veronicaflores/veronicaflores.github.io/index.md

 ## About Me

-My name is Veronica Flores and I am a rising sophomore majoring in Computer Science & Engineering from Santa clara University in California.
+My name is Veronica Flores and I am a rising sophomore majoring in Computer Science & Engineering from Santa Clara University in California.
 I am also double minoring in Mathematics and Political Science and plan to graduate in Spring 2025.
 In the past, I have researched at [Oregon State University](https://oregonstate.edu/) under the advice of Dr.Stephen Ramsey in the *[ramseylab](https://lab.saramsey.org/)* through the
 Department of Biological Science in the [School of Electrical Engineering and Computer Science](https://eecs.oregonstate.edu/).